brendanmetzger/diatom/README.md

 ### Basic

 Create new html files.
 Set processing instructions to deal with them.
-Append JS files wherever you want as script src='file.js', don't worry about lazy loading, domready or anything, it will just work.
+Append JS files wherever you want as `<script src='file.js'>`, don't worry about lazy loading, domready or anything, it will just work.
 Same with CSS, just embed a style element or link wherever, and it will find its way to the right spot in the template.
-This is the coolest part of the entire thing.

-*note* There is a JavaScript autoload framework that provides functionality for loading scripts (see views/js/autoload.js)--but it is specifically designed to never be interacted with, or have to remember any of it's methodology to use--simply write JS, and embed in a `<script>` by reference or embedded directly.
+*note* There is a JavaScript autoload framework that provides functionality for loading scripts (see `views/js/autoload.js`)--but it is specifically designed to never be interacted with, or have to remember any of it's methodology to use--simply write JS, and embed in a `<script>` by reference or embedded directly.

 ### Some Programming